HydraMeshnet/developer-portal/glossary.md

 Furthermore, our examples also use [multibase encoding prefixes](https://github.com/multiformats/multibase).

-Example: `iezSomething` means a key identifier of a Ed25519 public-key base encoded with Base58-BTC.
+Example: `iezSomething` means a key identifier of an Ed25519 public-key base encoded with Base58-BTC.

 ## DAC

 The Decentralized Access Control framework based on <a href="https://w3c.github.io/did-core">W3C standards</a> to store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable credentials/claims (VCs) off-ledger.

 DAC's API consists of two main parts: layer-1 and layer-2.
-Layer-1 receives, orders and performs transactions (i.e. write operations), while maintaining a consensus of the general ledger state.
+Layer-1 receives, orders, and performs transactions (i.e. write operations) while maintaining a consensus of the general ledger state.
 Layer-2 adds more consensus rules for additional state information related to access control and serves read operations only.

 ## Layer-1

 Custom transactions of layer-1 are stored in blocks the same way as regular Hydra transactions.
 This financial layer keeps track of balances of wallets and orders the transactions in the pool based on paid fees and wallet nonces.
-Basically, this API allows for interaction with the blockchain layer.
+This API allows for interaction with the blockchain layer.

 We use [AIP29](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md) custom transaction types for managing operations on DID documents.
 To improve privacy and flexibility, there is no relation between authentication/authorization of DAC operations using Ed25519 keys and the authentication/authorization of the Hydra transaction using secp256k1 addresses.